Skip to content

 The project aims to make installed web apps look native.
 However, due to a large number of Linux desktop environments and customization options, it's hard to detect them and provide the correct built-in compatibility styles with each of them.
 However, there are two ways how you can manually achieve a better visual integration with your theme.

-One way of achieving the native titlebar is to disable CSD for installed web apps.
-This can be done in the Firefox customize page by unchecking the titlebar checkbox.
+One way of achieving the native titlebar is to disable client-side decorations (CSD) for installed web apps.
+This can be done on the Firefox customized page by unchecking the titlebar checkbox.
 However, this will cause a separate bar to appear, which might be undesirable, visually unappealing and screen-inefficient.

 A better solution is to manually apply custom CSS styling to customize the titlebar appearance.
 See how to apply custom CSS to web apps and include CSS for your platform that is provided below (you can also customize it if you want).